Change Your Career Path, Change Your Life: Inspiring Stories for National Career Transition Day

 “Audentis fortuna iuvat”: Fortune favors the bold.

-“Before leaving the public school system, I heard from many people who were struggling.
+“Before leaving the French Ministry of Education, I heard from many people who were struggling.
 Many talked about changing careers, but it’s clear that very few people dare to take the plunge.”

-Not everyone is aware of the benefits of continuing education.
-Yet it is a crucial tool for embarking on a career change.
+Continuing education isn’t widely known.
+Yet it’s an extremely important tool for embarking on a career change.
 Through work-study programs, you can earn new degrees and explore new career paths without having to go without a paycheck.
-I therefore recommend that people looking to change careers look into continuing education, particularly the little-known VAE (Validation of Acquired Experience) programs.
+I therefore recommend that people who wish to change careers look into continuing education, particularly the little-known VAE (Validation of Acquired Experience) programs.”

-FROM A DRAFTING DIPLOMA TO A MASTER’S DEGREE IN BIOLOGY
+FROM A DRAFTSPERSON'S CERTIFICATE TO A MASTER'S DEGREE IN BIOLOGY

-Currently working as a collections officer at the University of Montpellier, Jordan Merah has enrolled in the 2023–2024 class of the DAEU-B (Diploma for Access to University Studies, Science Track) with the goal of earning a high school equivalency diploma before continuing his studies in biology.
+Currently working as a collections agent at the University of Montpellier, Jordan Merah has enrolled in the 2023–2024 class of the DAEU-B (Diploma for Access to University Studies, Science Track) with the goal of earning a high school diploma equivalent before continuing his studies in biology.

-“I started working very young, at 18, with a vocational certificate in technical drafting for graphic design—a qualification that never came in handy.
+“I started working very young, at 18, with a CAP in Technical Drafting for graphic design—a qualification that never came in handy.
 Until I went back to school, I only worked at jobs I considered just to make ends meet, without much passion.”

 At the age of 32, Jordan decided to pursue a career change by returning to school at the University of Montpellier, with the goal of finding a job that would better suit his interests and needs.

-Earning a high school equivalency diploma, the DAEU-B, as a starting point
+Earning a high school diploma equivalent, the DAEU-B, as a starting point

-Since he didn't have a high school diploma, Jordan started by applying for its equivalent: the DAEU-B (Diploma for University Admission, Science Track).
+Since he didn't have a high school diploma, Jordan began by applying for its equivalent: the DAEU-B (Diploma for Access to University Studies, Science Track).

 "I figured that even if I didn't continue my studies after that, a high school diploma would still allow me to take certain civil service exams."